 Nutrition and Physical Degenerationby Weston A. Price outlines numerous excellent studies along with revealing pictures.
 Read this amazing text here.

 In order to overcome candida overgrowth, sugar must be avoided in all forms including: cane sugar, corn syrup, sucrose, dextrose, lactose (milk sugar) fructose, fruit juices, honey, maple syrup, molasses, fruit, potatoes (high starch, which turns to sugar), tomato juice, and grains.
 Foods which may be eaten are: proteins, raw nuts, raw seeds, and most vegetables.
 After a few weeks eating this diet, there should be a noticeable improvement in yeast overgrowth symptoms.
 Gradually add whole grains back into the diet, along with a small amount of fruit a few days after introducing whole grains.
 Continue avoiding refined sugars.

 Incomplete digestion of food provides a breeding ground for candida.
 See the post Enzymes for Life Energy for information regarding the benefits of supplementing digestive enzymes along with each meal.
 A variety of excellent quality enzymes may be purchased through our Store.

 Biotics Research provides BioDoph 7 Plus for culturing good bacteria in the body.
 Maintaining an abundance of good bacteria prevents the spread of candida throughout tissues.
-See the post Good Bacteria for Increased Energy to read about the importance of probiotics.
+See the post Good Bacteria Increase Energy to read about the importance of probiotics.